prajesh42/ribbonloadbalancer/README.md

-#Client-Side Load Balancing Without using Eureka
+# Client-Side Load Balancing Without using Eureka
-Let's say we are building an application which can bear upto 10 million requests (here the number of requests can be taken as the load of application).So, if the application has more than 10 million requests, it stops responding.
+Let's say we are building an application which can bear upto 10 million requests (here the number of requests can be taken as the load of application).
+So, if the application has more than 10 million requests, it stops responding.
 And eventually causing huge loss to the product owner and the company.
-Therefore, lets look at how can we address this problem.
+Therefore, lets look at the problem we have and how can we address it.

 Problem:
   - Only one instance of application is running so it is not capable of handling so many requests.